 If the engine stalls or you feel a real "drag" when you get underway, stop and do some quick checking.
 You might have picked up some fishing line which is now wrapped around your prop's base.
-This can be a serious problem since it can compromise the shaft seal and allow water to enter the lower unit.
+This can be a serious problem as it can compromise the shaft seal and allow water to enter the lower unit.
 If it does, it will push out the oil.
 If that happens, you have a real problem.

-Alternatively, you may have plenty of gas (see above), but if the primer bulb is contracted, there is a blockage somewhere causing a vacuum - which can be as simple at the fuel vent's being covered, blocked or actually manually shut.
+You may have plenty of gas (see above) but if the primer bulb is contracted, there is a blockage somewhere causing a vacuum - which can be as simple at the fuel vent being covered, blocked or actually manually shut.
 Check that.
-If the bulb is easy to squeeze but doesn't get hard when doing so, this can also be a real problem.
-It may be as simple as a leak somewhere that is allowing air into the system or as serious as a pinhole in the line leaking gas into your boat.
+If the bulb is easy to squeeze but doesn't get hard when doing so, this also can be a real problem.
+It may be as simple as leak somewhere that is allowing air into the system or as serious as a pinhole in the line and gas is leaking into your boat.
 Use your nose - asap!